nahsra/antisamy/README.md

 4) antisamy-anythinggoes.xml

 I don’t know of a possible use case for this policy file.
 If you wanted to allow every single valid HTML and CSS element (but without JavaScript or blatant CSS-related phishing attacks), you can use this policy file.
 Not even MySpace was this crazy.
 However, it does serve as a good reference because it contains base rules for every element, so you can use it as a knowledge base when using tailoring the other policy files.

+### NOTE: Schema validation behavior change starting with AntiSamy 1.6.0

+While working on some improvements to AntiSamy's XML Schema Definition (XSD) for AntiSamy policy files, we noticed that AntiSamy was NOT actually enforcing the XSD.
+So, we've CHANGED the default behavior starting with AntiSamy 1.6.0 to enforce the schema, and not continue if the AntiSamy policy is invalid.
+However ...

+we recognize that it might not be possible for developers to fix their AntiSamy policies right away if they are non-compliant, and yet still want to upgrade AntiSamy to pick up any security improvements, feature enhancements, and bug fixes.
+As such, we've provided two ways to (temporarily!) disable schema validation:

+1) Set the Java System property: owasp.validator.validateschema to false.
+This can be done at the command line (e.g., -Dowasp.validator.validateschema=false) or via the Java System properties file.
+Neither requires a code change.

+2) Change the code using AntiSamy to invoke: Policy.setSchemaValidation(false) before loading the AntiSamy policy.
+This is a static call so once disabled, it is disabled for all new Policy instances.

+To encourage AntiSamy users to only use XSD compliant policies, AntiSamy will always issue some type of warning when schema validation is disabled.
+It will either WARN that the policy is non-compliant so it can be fixed, or it will WARN that the policy is compliant, but schema validation is OFF, so validation should be turned back on (i.e., stop disabling it).

 ### 3. Tailoring the policy file
 You may want to deploy AntiSamy in a default configuration, but it’s equally likely that a site may want to have strict, business-driven rules for what users can allow.
 The discussion that decides the tailoring should also consider attack surface - which grows in relative proportion to the policy file.